admb-project/admb/scripts/docker/quickstart-windows.md

 QuickStart - Using ADMB Docker Windows Image
 ============================================

-Details prerequisites and procedures to use the ADMB Docker Windows image for building and running ADMB models.
+Details prerequisites and procedures to use the ADMB Docker Windows image for building and running ADMB models with the simple example.

 ADMB Docker Windows Image
 -------------------------